ga-curriculum/men-stack-embedding-related-data-skyrockit/build-the-navigation-bar-partial/README.md

 </html>
 ```

 **Note** The addition of this partial now makes all of the previous links on this page redundant.
 You can remove the all previous starter code markup and let the partial do the work for you!
-Test it out and you can see the partial rendered in your application landing page now.
+Test it out and you can see the partial rendered in your main homepage now.

 ### Including the `nav` partial on the `applications` landing page